 If you’re getting bored with running, there’s nothing like a little competition to put some pep in your step!
 There are so many options with running challenges.
 You can run a certain distance in a month, you can try one on Strava, or you can create your own.

 If your family and/or friends are inclined, ask them to join in too for some sort of prize.
 I’ve done this several summers with my family.
 We’ve had competitions to see who walks/runs the farthest.
 It’s a great way to get everyone exercising, and a competition makes it fun!

 Sometimes what gets boring is that you’re doing the same run over and over.
 While it’s great that you’ve found a route that you’re comfortable with, doing something different will likely make your runs more enjoyable.

 Find some new places to run.
 Maybe consider going for a short drive and then running somewhere you’ve never run before.
-You also should consider changing surfaces too.
-If you always run on roads, try trail running, go to the track, or run on the beach if you’re lucky enough to live close to one like me.
+You also should consider changing surfaces, too.
+If you always run on roads, try trail running, go to the track, or run on the beach if you’re lucky enough to live close to one.

 A super easy way to do this is to simply switch directions.
-Just do your typical route in reverse.
-It’s a totally new route because everything that was on the right side is now on the left side, but it’s still something that is comfortable and that you’re used to.
+Just do your typical route in reverse to make it a totally new route.
+Everything that was on the right side is now on the left side, but it’s still familiar and that you’re used to.

 7. Find a Running Partner or Running Group

 Nothing will make running more fun than to have someone there with you doing it too.
-If you’re a people person, it’s a great way for you to kill two birds with one stone: get some physical exercise and get to hang out with someone else!
+If you’re a people person, it’s a great way for you to kill two birds with one stone.
+You get some physical exercise, and get to hang out with someone else!